What's this all about?

 There are tools available to help you scan your cluster for resources that could become a problem when upgrading.
 This is a non-exhaustive alphabetical list:

-There are two aspects that are considered notable:
+There are three aspects that are considered notable: